WalterHampson/flu-season-vacay-project/README.md

 **Group Presentation (25 points)**

 - All group members speak during the presentation.
 (5 points)

 - The content is relevant to the project.
 (5 points)

+- The presentation maintains audience interest.
+(5 points)

+- Content, transitions, and conclusions flow smoothly within any time restrictions.
+(10 points)

+- The content is relevant to the project.
+(5 points)